developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 1. In the Users table, identify the user for which you want to set privileges and click under the appropriate column (Select, Alter, Create Table, etc.) to either enable or disable that privilege.
 A green checkmark indicates that the privilege is enabled.
 2. Click **Save**.

-## Edit an Amazon S3 Source[​](#edit-an-amazon-s3-source "Direct link to Edit an Amazon S3 Source")
+## Edit an Amazon S3 Source

 To edit an S3 source:

 1. From the Datasets page, right-click on the source to edit and select **Settings**.
 2. In the Edit Source dialog box, make changes as needed.
-For information about the settings in each category, see [Add an Amazon S3 Source](#add-an-amazon-s3-source).
+For information about the settings in each category, see Add an Amazon S3 Source.
 3. Click **Save**.

-## Remove an Amazon S3 Source[​](#remove-an-amazon-s3-source "Direct link to Remove an Amazon S3 Source")
+## Remove an Amazon S3 Source

 To remove an S3 source:

 1. From the Datasets page, right-click on the source to be removed and select **Delete**.
 2. Confirm that you want to remove the source.

-## Create an AWS IAM Role[​](#create-an-aws-iam-role "Direct link to Create an AWS IAM Role")
+## Create an AWS IAM Role

 To create an AWS IAM role that provides Dremio with access to your source: